shpetimibrani/itinfraservices/exam/backup-sla.md

 Backups older than 30 days are considered to be unusuable and will be deleted as they are very old.

 ## Recovery Point Objective
-The maximum tolerable timeframe of lost data in the event of a disaste is 1 hour.
+The maximum timeframe of lost data in the event of a disaster is 1 day, considering that backups are taken only daily.

 ## Recovery Time Objective
 The maximum tolerable downtime for services is 2 hours for extreme cases, although we aim to restore services and data from backup in maximum 1 hour.